toolleeo/cli-apps/README.md

 * [argbash](https://github.com/matejak/argbash) - Bash argument parsing code generator.
 * [bashly](https://bashly.dannyb.co/) - Bashly is a command line application (written in Ruby) that lets you generate feature-rich bash command line tools.
+* [bencher](https://github.com/bencherdev/bencher) - Continuous benchmarking, Bencher allows you to track the performance of your code or binary over time and catch performance regressions before you release.
 * [cgasm](https://github.com/bnagy/cgasm) - Pronounced “SeekAzzem”, it is a standalone, offline terminal-based tool with no dependencies that gives me x86 assembly documentation.
 * [cgdb](https://github.com/cgdb/cgdb) - Console front-end to the GNU debugger.
 * [chars](https://github.com/antifuchs/chars) - Display names and codes for various ASCII (and Unicode) characters / code points.